 A new feature that is a good idea to aim for is the Featured Snippets.
 These are sections that appear above even the ads and provide relevant answers to a user’s questions.
 A bonus is Google Home and Google Assistant will read the featured snippet out loud.
 There isn’t a sure-fire way to land the snippet box, but with plenty of research a list of guidelines has been created to help:

-- Answer specific questions your consumer might want information to.
+- Answer specific questions your consumer might want the information to.
 This is a good spot to use the research from phone support.
 FAQs will fare better in receiving the featured snippet, especially if the answer is in a list or numbered format.

 - Answer the question in a simple, but easy-to-read format.
-Currently, the average results from Google voice searches are written at a 9th grade level.
+Currently, the average results from Google voice searches are written at a 9th-grade level.

 - Almost all snippets come from a top 10 page, so having your content pages optimized for computer language is still important.
-It should be engaging, with optimized meta data.
+It should be engaging, with optimized metadata.

 - Ensure your website is secure.
 Google prefers HTTPS websites, so ones secured with an SSL certificate will show higher in search results.
 And if you or your customers use a Chrome browser, Google has started marking unsafe websites with “Not Secure”.

-It is important to make sure the questions are written how people would ask them out loud.
+It is important to make sure the questions are written about how people would ask them out loud.
 Instead of “hot chocolate recipe,” try “How do I make hot chocolate?”

 These are not the only steps that can be taken to help improve and retain users.
 For mobile users, finding websites that are responsive and easy to navigate on their phones is just as important is finding the product they need.
 Voice searches are here to stay, but can your website keep up?